 - Factory assembled components ensure consistent quality

-Rather than convert the existing trusses into new ones, we would replace the truss rafters with attic trusses in order to create additional space without increasing the footprint of the house.
-Hence the name ‘Room in Roof Trusses’.
+Rather than convert the existing trusses into new ones, we would suggest you replace the truss rafters with attic trusses in order to create additional space without increasing the footprint of the house.
+Hence the name that is sometimes used, ‘Room in Roof Trusses’.

-The Attic (or Room-in-roof) Truss is one of the most expensive types of truss so it can cost more than other types of trusses.
+An Attic (or Room-in-roof) Truss is one of the more expensive types of truss so it can cost more than other types of trusses.
 This is because the larger the span / wider the room, the bigger the depth of timber is required.
-Also, multiple trusses fixed together will be needed to provide enough strength to the roof.
+Also, multiple trusses fixed together may be needed to provide enough strength to the roof.
 For a quote on our attic trusses vs. the other trusses we manufacture, please get in touch.

 Usually about 50 – 58% of the ground floor area in extra floor space can be gained.

 Adding attic trusses will also add a substantial amount of value to your property if you intend to sell it in the future, as you are building in flexibility.